Sub-shot-noise interferometry with two-mode quantum states: Conclusion

-The chief conclusion of this work is that when accounting for non-unit quantum efficiency, there exist experimentally accessible states which can achieve phase sensitivity close to the theoretical limit.
-As in other schemes to surpass the standard quantum limit, the quantum efficiency of the detectors is critical.
-With TF states, a 95\% quantum efficiency results in a \SI{8}{\decibel} improvement compared to the SQL, which is not very far from the theoretical bound of \SI{13}{\decibel} given by \cref{eq:lower_bound_gamma}.
-For a TMS the gain is only \SI{4.4}{\decibel}.
-Still, we expect that such improvement factors could be useful in some interferometers where increasing the number of particles to reduce the shot noise is not practical.
+We emphasize that minimizing the loss is critical.
+Fig.~\ref{fig:res_limit} shows that both types of state require a minimum quantum efficiency to achieve a gain.
+Fig.~\ref{fig:optimal_phi} shows that this minimum is roughly independent of the number of particles on that state.
+Despite this drawback, we expect that such improvements could be useful in some interferometers: for example when increasing the number of particles to reduce the shot noise is not practical.
 Whether twin Fock or two-mode squeezed states constitute a real advantage compared to spin squeezing will require more work in the future using comparisons in realistic experimental situations \cite{pezzeQuantumMetrologyNonclassical2018}.
 The fact that these relatively accessible states are not far from the optimized ones is an encouraging sign.

 Our analytical formulae are provided in the supplementary materials and are implemented in a Python package, accessible online at \url{https://github.com/quentinmarolleau/qsipy}.